ishehadeh/smp/report/progress.typ

 will riple throughout code generation and typechecking, so it's first on the to-do list.

 === Modules
+Modules have not been designed.
+We have some rudimentary ideas of how they may fit into the language, but nothing solid.

+=== Union Types
+Union types have some parts implemented in the type checker, but there is no syntax for them, and the type checking is fairly rudimentary.

-=== Core Types
+=== Polymorphism Types
-*Floating-Point Numbers*, *Slices*, *Symbols/Enums*, and *Union* types are almost entirely unimplemented.
+Although the syntax is implemented, parametric polymorphism is unsupported in the typechecker.
+Subtype polymorphism is partially implemented, but broken.

 === Integer Range Types
 While partially implemented, integer range types are unchecked.
 This will be one of the last additions to the language, since it weaves its way into just about every system.

+== The Minor To-Do List

+These are partially implemented features or ones which we expect to be relatively easy to implement.
+None should require major design changes.

+1. Operator Precedence
+2. Logical, bitwise, and arithmetic with assignment, binary operators
+3. Unary operators
+4. Core types: Reference/Length pairs (slices), strings, enumerables and floating point numbers, and characters.
+5. Structure encoding control (`@align`, `@pad` etc.)
+6. Literals: characters, floats, radix-prefix integers.

 == Refactoring, Documentation
-Once reference types are implemented we plan to slow development to write documentation, and try to refactor the code into clearly seperated modules.
+Once reference types are implemented we plan to slow development to write documentation, and try to refactor some sections of the compiler that have become overly complex.

 When iterating quickly this is usually an afterthough, leading to giant files all part of a tangled web of dependencies.
 Periodically stopping and cleaning up help speed future development.